atomi/atomi.github.io/content/computers/building-hugo-blog-on-drone.markdown

 # add our deploy key to $PRIVATE_KEY environment variable
 drone secret add --image atomi/hugo atomi/atomi.github.io PRIVATE_KEY @/home/atomi/.ssh/id_rsa_atomi.github.io
+drone sign atomi/atomi.github.io
 ```

-As far as I know `drone secret add` puts any secret added into an environment variables.
+The `drone secret add` command puts any secrets added into environment variables.
 In the above case I add my private key to the $PRIVATE_KEY variable.
 The `--image atomi/hugo` restricts injection to only that image.
-My `.drone.yml` file can now make use of the $PRIVATE_KEY. `eval $(ssh-agent)` starts the `ssh-agent`, and `echo "$PRIVATE_KEY" | ssh-add /dev/std/in` adds our key to `ssh-agent` for our git+ssh authorizations.
+My `.drone.yml` file can now make use of the $PRIVATE_KEY. `eval $(ssh-agent)` starts the `ssh-agent`, and `echo "$PRIVATE_KEY" | ssh-add /dev/std/in` adds our key to `ssh-agent` for our `git+ssh` authorizations.